-Everyone Can Code by Apple will bring back hopes in the life of blind and deaf students as Apple has taken a step forward to contribute towards a social cause.
-According to the sources Apple will soon be teaming up with leading educators for blind and deaf communities across the US to bring accessible coding to their school.
+Everyone Can Code by Apple will bring back hopes in the life of blind and deaf students as Apple has taken a step forward to contribute toward a social cause.
+According to the sources, Apple will soon be teaming up with leading educators for blind and deaf communities across the US to bring accessible coding to their schools.

 Apple’s mission is to make products as accessible as possible.
 We created Everyone Can Code because we believe all students deserve an opportunity to learn the language of technology.
 We hope to bring Everyone Can Code to even more schools around the world serving students with disabilities. – Tim Cook, Apple CEO

 Apple has come up with an idea for comprehensive Everyone Can Code curricula so that the students from kindergarten to college can learn and write using Swift.
 Students can even learn from iPad with Swift Playgrounds.
 Swift Playgrounds lets users use real code to solve puzzles and control characters with just one tap.